 Sex is a natural part of the human experience.
 People living with Parkinson’s disease (PD) may face concerns about its impact on their ability to have and enjoy sex.
-In this section, you will learn about PD-specific challenges for men and women and various therapies and treatments to work through them.
+Understanding PD-specific sexual challenges for men and women is the first step in finding the right therapies and treatments to work through them.

-- Many factors contribute to good sexual health and the combination of aging, PD-related physical decline and other medical conditions can undermine sexual interest and performance.
+- Many factors contribute to good sexual health.
+Aging, the physical impacts of Parkinson's and other medical conditions can undermine sexual interest and performance.

-- PD itself may cause sexual dysfunction due to the loss of dopamine, the principal neurochemical mediator of reward and pleasure in the brain.
+- PD itself may cause sexual dysfunction due to the loss of dopamine, the principal brain chemical behind feelings of reward and pleasure.

 - Various medications, including antihistamines, antidepressants, benzodiazepines, drugs for high blood pressure and excessive alcohol or tobacco use, can also contribute to sexual dysfunction.

-- Most anti-PD drugs are not associated with impotency or loss of libido, with the exception of the anticholinergics.
+- Most PD medications are not associated with impotency or loss of libido, with the exception of the anticholinergics.

-However, dopamine agonists are linked to impulse control disorders such as:
+However, PD dopamine agonists are linked to impulse control disorders such as: